-The Olympics are starting this week, one of my favorite sports to watch is figure skating.
+One of my favorite sports to watch at the Olympics is figure skating.
 When I think about this beautiful exhibition of athletics and grace, the phrase that comes into my mind is “Who will have a Perfect 10?”
 The skaters have worked their entire life for this experience, and it all comes down to moments during the competition.
 We applaud the Perfect 10, but the 9.7, 9.5, and 9.2 are just as memorable.
 Perfection is measured and appreciated long after the Olympics are over, but those that do not win may feel as though their lifetime efforts are not remembered or recognized.

 Getting a Perfect 10 on the ice warrants a gold medal, but it stamps the expectation in our mind that to be successful, recognized, and achieve, we must be perfect.